MathieuNls/bianca/bianca.md

 With $\alpha$ = 35%, BIANCA achieves, on average, a precision of 90.75% (13,899/15,316) commits identified as risky.
 These commits triggered the opening of an issue and had to be fixed later on.
 On the other hand, BIANCA achieves, on average, 37.15% recall (15,316/41,225), and an average F$_1$ measure of 52.72%.
 The relatively _low_ recall is to be expected, since BIANCA considers risky commits that are also in other projects.

 Also, out of the 15,316 commits BIANCA classified as _risky_, only 1,320 (8.6%) were because they were matching a defect-commit inside the same project.
 This finding supports the idea that developers of a project are not likely to introduce the same defect twice while developers of different projects that share dependencies are, in fact, likely to introduce similar defects.
 We believe this is an important finding for researchers aiming to achieve cross-project defect prevention, regardless of the technique (e.g., statistical model, AST comparison, code comparison, etc.) employed.

 It is important to note that we do not claim that 37.15% of issues in open-source systems are caused by project dependencies.
 To support such a claim, we would need to analyse the 15,316 detected defect-commits and determine how many yield defects that are similar across projects.
 Studying the similarity of defects across projects is a complex task and may require analysing the defect reports manually.
 This is left as  future work.
 This said, we showed, in this paper, that software systems sharing dependencies also share common issues, irrespective to whether these issues represent similar defects or not.

 The experiments took nearly three months using 48 Amazon Virtual Private Servers running in parallel.
-When deployed, the most time consuming part of BIANCA is spent on building the model of known bug-introducing commits.
-Once this done, it takes in average 72 seconds on a typical workstation (quad-core @ 3.2GHz with 8 GB of RAM) to analyze an incoming commit.
+When deployed, the most time consuming part of BIANCA is spent on building the model of known bug-introducing commits. \red{Once this done, it takes in average 72 seconds on a typical workstation (quad-core @ 3.2GHz with 8 GB of RAM) to analyze an incoming commit. }
-}

-\red{In the following subsections, we compare BIANCA with a random classifier, analyze the best and worst performing projects, assess the quality of the proposed fixes, and present examples of fix patterns that cross multiple clusters.}
+\red{In the following subsections, we compare BIANCA with a random classifier, analyze the best and worst performing projects and assess the quality of the proposed fixes.}

 ## Random Classifier Comparison